RobinAllenson/RobinAllenson.github.io/_posts/2017-02-09-on-the-zen-doctrine-of-no-mind.md

 > Take heed to keep it always clean

-> And let not dust collect up on it
+> And let not dust collect upon it

 Hui-Neng wrote: